m1chaelwilliams/pygame-sidescrolling-platformer/README.md

 For written documentation, visit: [Documentation](./tutorial/roadmap.md).

->[!info]
->Documentation is limited due to time constraints.
+*Documentation is limited due to time constraints.
 It will improve with time.
 For now, use it as a guide.
-Much of the learning will have to come from reading actual code, which I believe is the best way to learn anyways.
+Much of the learning will have to come from reading actual code, which I believe is the best way to learn anyways.*

 ## Project Structure
 - `main.py` is the entry point of the application.